Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Symplectic Ruled Surfaces

 \section{Symplectic Ruled Surfaces}

-In this section, let $(M,\omega)$ be a 6-dimensional closed symplectic $S^1$-manifold with a generalized moment map such that $M_{red}$ is a ruled surface.
-A \textit{ruled surface} is an $S^2$-bundle over a compact Riemann surface $\Sigma_g$ of genus $g$.
-Note that the structure group of an oriented $S^2$-bundle over a compact Riemann surface $\Sigma_g$ is $SO(3)$ whose fundamental group $\Z_2$.
-So we can see easily that there are only two diffeomorphism types in the set of oriented $S^2$-bundle over $\Sigma_g$: the trivial bundle $\Sigma_g \times S^2$ and the non-trivial one denoted by $E_{\Sigma_g}$.
+In this section, let $(M,\omega)$ be a $6$-dimensional closed symplectic $S^1$-manifold with a generalized moment map such that $M_{\red}$ is a ruled surface.
+A \textit{ruled surface} is an $S^2$-bundle over a compact Riemann surface~$\Sigma_g$ of genus~$g$.
+Note that the structure group of an oriented $S^2$-bundle over $\Sigma_g$ is $SO(3)$ whose fundamental group is $\Z_2$.
+So we can easily see that there are only two diffeomorphism types in the set of oriented $S^2$-bundles over $\Sigma_g$: the trivial bundle $\Sigma_g \times S^2$ and the non-trivial one denoted by $E_{\Sigma_g}$.
 A ruled surface is called \textit{rational} if the base manifold is a sphere, and \textit{irrational} otherwise.
 A ruled surface with a symplectic structure is called a symplectic ruled surface.

 A symplectic form on a ruled surface is said to be \textit{compatible with the ruling} (or with the fiber) if its restriction to the fiber is non-degenerate.
 This means that the fiber of a ruled surface is a symplectic submanifold.
 The following theorem is due to Li and Liu.
 Using this theorem, we may assume that the fiber of a ruled surface is symplectic.